paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-01-27-even_more_responsive_answers.md

 ## Advertising

+{% render 'figure'
-{% render 'quote' with 'How do you deal with fixed width banner ads in a responsive site?'
+  content: '> How do you deal with fixed width banner ads in a responsive site?'
   caption: '[@andybudd, 4 December 2014](https://twitter.com/andybudd/status/540515016823549953)'
 %}